Ukrainian PM appeals to EU for immediate financial aid

 EU Enlargement Commissioner Johannes Hahn said the EU would continue to provide “an unprecedented level of financial support” to Ukraine but this hinged on reforms.

-Hahn said the EU and Ukraine had agreed on a “road map” of reforms, which was a precondition for organizing the donors’ conference, but still needed to work out the details of deadlines and milestones for specific steps.
+Hahn said the EU and Ukraine had agreed on a “road map” of reforms, which was a precondition he had set for organising the donors’ conference, but still needed to work out the details of deadlines and milestones for Ukraine to make reforms.
 However, he expected the conference to be held early next year.

-Speaking alongside Hahn, EU foreign policy chief Federica Mogherini said the EU could adopt new restrictions on European investment in Crimea in time for an EU summit starting on Thursday.

 President Petro Poroshenko held out the prospect last month that Ukraine could hold a referendum in several years’ time on joining NATO, drawing a warning from Moscow that this would increase regional tensions.